Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Character prison (special barracks) UI rearranged, added low tier versions of basic units
 - Marksman bullet damage values changed from 20/37/45/65/100 to 15/26/38/45/87
 - Guard weapon damage increased from 10/15/25/45/85 to 12/17/27/47/87
+- Workers are capable to deliver stones directly into stone mine from now on
+- Big cannon has a build animation from now on

 AI:
-- AI now detects and threats the specific heroe units as Hero Classes: Babbage_mobile_suit (not campaign one), and Schliemann_zombie (custom map hero)
+- AI now detects and threats the specific heroe units as Hero Classes: Babbage mobile suit, and Schliemann zombie (custom map hero)
+- Norsemen builds mud pits from now on
 - SEAS and Norsemen builds the stone mines from now on
+- SEAS builds a scorpion as a building from now on
+- SEAS builds jails from now on
 - SEAS researchs the babbage mobile suit mechanization from now on
-- SEAS using minigun ability for special_mobile_suite from now on
+- SEAS using minigun ability for babbage mobile suit from now on
 - SEAS builds additional seas_great_cannon from now on
 - Dustriders should not produce aje_brachiosaurus_siege(s) anymore
+- Dustriders builds the sensor tower from now on

 MIRAGE 2.6.5
 ------------------